menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Running Micetro DNS Server Controller under a privileged user account / Server type: "Microsoft Server Controller-Free"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Normally, the Men&Mice DNS Server Controller is installed on only *one* host in an Active Directory forest, or one copy per site.
+Normally, the Micetro DNS Server Controller is installed on only *one* host in an Active Directory forest, or one copy per site.
 That installation can then manage all MS DNS servers in the forest, or in the site, using Microsoft's own DNS management API.
 In order for this to work, the service needs to run as a user that has DNS management privileges (i.e. the AD service account must be a member of the DNSAdmins group of the domain).

-To configure Men&Mice DNS Server Controller to access DNS servers on remote computers, do the following:
+To configure Micetro DNS Server Controller to access DNS servers on remote computers, do the following:

- 1. Start the Windows 'Services' program and open the properties dialog box for Men&Mice DNS Server Controller.
+ 1. Start the Windows 'Services' program and open the properties dialog box for Micetro DNS Server Controller.
  2. Click the :guilabel:`Log On` tab.
 The :guilabel:`Local System account` radio button is most likely selected.
  3. Select the :guilabel:`This account` radio button and enter the name and password of a Windows user that is a member of the Administrators group.
- 4. Close the dialog box and restart the Men&Mice DNS Server Controller service.
+ 4. Close the dialog box and restart the Micetro DNS Server Controller service.

-If Men&Mice DNS Server Controller is run as a local system service (the default), it will only be able to manage the MS DNS service on the same host.
+If Micetro DNS Server Controller is run as a local system service (the default), it will only be able to manage the MS DNS service on the same host.

 Enable the Generic DNS Server Controller functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^